-The DC section has a higher asset allocation to equities (versus the DB Sections), resulting in higher levels of data coverage.
-Therefore, setting a data coverage target is not as ambitious as doing so for the DB sections.
-Having this in mind, the Trustee has set a net zero greenhouse gas emissions by 2050 target for the DC Section (covering listed holdings where data is reported).
+The Trustee has set a net zero greenhouse gas emissions by 2050 target for the DC Section (covering listed holdings where data is reported).
 The rationale is that this target is required to reduce GHG emissions and keep global warming to 1.5°C, meeting the goals of the Paris Climate Agreement.
 Additionally, all DC investment managers are committed to net zero by 2050 and have signed up to this initiative.
 Therefore, the funds invested for the DC section are expected to get to net zero and the Trustee can objectively follow up against this objective with their managers.

 In order to monitor progress towards this longer-term target, the Trustee will work towards an interim target of having, by 2030, at least 50% of relevant assets aligned to a net zero by 2050 target - i.e., credible plans in place to reach the 2050 target.
 The baseline is 31 December 2021 and progress will be assessed on this basis.
+In practice, this means having at least 50% of portfolio companies with SBTi approved targets by 2030, for listed credit and equity assets where data is reported.
+The progress against this target is summarised in the metrics section of this report.